Readmission to Graduate Study

 Readmission for Returning Service Members

-Returning service members seeking readmission after active duty will be readmitted with the same academic status if the following conditions are met:
+Returning service members seeking readmission after an active duty activation from a U.S. Reserve or National Guard will be readmitted with the same academic status if the following conditions are met:

 - The student gave advance notice (written or verbal) of the call to active duty or submitted a written attestation upon seeking readmission that such service was performed necessitating their absence